 I first learned about Open House London when I moved there; unfortunately, I missed the dates that year because of the timing.
 In short, Open House London started as a chance to explore parts of London that are typically closed.
 Historic homes and buildings open up for visitors, and other events celebrate architecture and urban design.
 In 2023, the festival is currently scheduled for September 6th-17th.

 Like every major city, London has its own Fashion Weeks; they typically occur in the late winter/early spring (February this year), summer (June this year), and autumn.
 In 2023, the autumn London Fashion Week will take place from September 15th-19th.

 For another festival aimed at those who appreciate the arts, the BFI London Film Festival is a must-attend if you’ll already be in the city.
 The BFI (British Film Institute) started this festival in 1957 and today it screens over 300 films per year from 50 countries around the globe – including some premieres that get the full red carpet treatment.
 In 2023, the festival will take place from October 4th-15th.

 7. Frieze London

 While there are certainly cultural festivals in London, October is the month for arts festivals!
-Yet another one focuses on the more traditional medium; Frieze London is a contemporary art fair that takes over part of Regent’s Park each October (the 13th to 17th in 2021).
+Yet another one focuses on the more traditional medium; Frieze London is a contemporary art fair that takes over part of Regent’s Park each October (the 11th-15th, in 2023).
 This is a chance to engage with new and up-and-coming artists across a number of mediums – and it only lasts a short time so it’s a treat if you love art.